foundersandcoders/Node-Shell-Workshop/PROJECT.md

 node test.js | node test-runner.js
 ```

-or, if you make it executable (follow the instructions in lesson-1 to do this):
+or, if you make it executable (follow the instructions in [LESSON1.md](https://github.com/bradreeder/Node-Shell-Workshop/blob/master/LESSON1.md) to do this):

 ```
 node test.js | test-runner
 ```

-The only program you need to write is `test-runner.js`.
+The only program you need to write is `test-runner.js`, however feel free
+to modularise the code if it becomes appropriate.

 ### Colours and styling